FabianMaeurer/TensorCategories.jl/docs/src/SixJCategories/6JExamples.md

 ## Categorifications by Vercleyen and Singerland

-In [vercleyen2023low](@cite) they found a huge number of fusion rings and some explicit categorifications of two categories that are neither Tambara-Yamagami nor Haagerup-Izumi categories.
+In [vercleyen2023low](@cite) they found a huge number of fusion rings and some explicit categorifications that are neither Tambara-Yamagami nor Haagerup-Izumi categories.

 ### FR``{}_2^{82}``